xavdid/advent-of-code/solutions/2020/day_17/README.md

 Our grid is infinite in all directions, but we only need to worry about items next to our cubes.
 Anything outside that bubble will never become active (because it's always surrounded by only inactive cubes and lacks any active neighbors).

 Honestly, my approach is here mostly utility functions.
-We start with a class that handes our input:
+We start with a class that handles our input:

 ```py
 class ConwayCube: